skoppe/spasm/README.md

 By default symbol names aren't stripped, which means the full mangled name is in the binary, this is convenient for debugging but adds to the binary's size.
 Add `-strip-all` to the lflags in your `dub.(sdl|json)` to strip all internal function names.

 For yet unknown reasons a pointer to each struct's init section gets exported as a global.
 These globals are completely unused and add some additional bloat.
-The binaryen project has several tools to (dis)assemble a wasm to text representation and back, which allows manual removing of those exported symbols.
+The binaryen project has several tools to (dis)assemble a wasm to text representation and back, which allows manual removing of those exported symbols. (note: this section needs an update, as this no longer applies)

 Also, llvm doesn't skip consecutive zeros in the data segment.
 Running wasm-opt (from binaryen project) removes them and reduces code size further.